CuteOne/BadRotations/README.md

 * :white_check_mark: - works good
 * :x: - should not be used in raid
 * :heavy_check_mark: - has basic rotation, but not optimal for serious raiding
-* :interrobang: - currently unknown; give feedback :D
+* :interrobang: - currently unknown or in development; give feedback :D
 * BH - has BossHelper support, features things like using specific spell based on current boss etc.

 |spec |status|author|patch|raidable?|